Fulnek: History

 Fulnek was probably founded by the lords of Lichtenburk, who received this land from King Ottokar II.
 The first written mention of Fulnek is from 1293, when the town already had a fortress, a church and a rectory.
 The town was probably planned as the centre of a larger estate, which is indicated by the relatively large town square.
 Fulnek was inhabited by German population, during the Hussite Wars became partly Czech.

 In the 16th century, Fulnek was a prosperous Renaissance town with German majority.
 It became an important centre of Moravian Church.
 A very important representative of this church was John Amos Comenius, who lived and worked here in 1618–1621.

 In the first half of the 17th century, when Fulnek was owned by the Bruntálský of Vrbno family, there was a lively construction activity in the early Baroque style, which significantly enriched the town and gave it a new character.
 At the end of the 18th and the beginning of the 19th century, Fulnek developed rapidly thanks to cloth and weaving production.

 In the second half of the 1920s, ethnic differences in the town subsided.
 In 1938, Fulnek was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
-Until the spring of 1945, it became the main control centre for Germanization resettlement operations throughout the border, which was occupied by Germany.
+Until the spring of 1945, it became the main control centre for Germanisation resettlement operations throughout the border, which was occupied by Germany.
 The great fire at the end of the war severely damaged the historic centre, but did not damage the town's landmarks.
 The German-speaking population was expelled in 1945 according to the Beneš decrees and replaced by Czech settlers.